suzyahyah/suzyahyah.github.io/_posts/2026-04-20-AI-Agent-Logging.md

 2. Recording and uncovering Silent Failures
 3. Metrics for Aggregate Reporting (Dashboards)

-This post uses the airline booking example from [tau-2 bench](https://github.com/sierra-research/tau2-bench) (*which by the way is a very impressively engineered benchmark.*)
+This post uses the airline booking example from [tau-2 bench](https://github.com/sierra-research/tau2-bench).

+*Disclaimer: Code examples were generated from claude using tau-2 bench as the scenario.**

 ---
 <br><br>